DIY PCB Board for Beginners

 A collection of three copper-printed circuit boards.

 Each of these tools has tutorials and documentation to help you learn how to design PCB layouts.
-Once you have created and printed out your desired PCB design, you can proceed with the rest of this guide.
+Once you have created and printed your desired design based on PCB layout guidelines, you can proceed.

 Sketching out a printed circuit board